 Two Dilmuns, Not One: Bahrain, the Nodite Headquarters, and the Confused Sumerian Paradise

 Sumerian tradition preserves Dilmun as the paradise where 'the Gods first blessed mankind with the example of civilized and cultured life'.
 Modern archaeology identifies Dilmun with Bahrain.
-The Urantia Book reveals that there were in fact two distinct Dilmuns: the post-Dalamatia Nodite headquarters city, and the later Bronze Age Bahrain-centered trading civilization that Mesopotamian scribes conflated with the earlier sacred paradise, along with Dalamatia itself.
+The Urantia Book reveals there were actually two distinct Dilmuns, and that later scribes folded both of them, plus Dalamatia itself, into a single sacred memory.

 Two distinct Dilmuns plus Dalamatia confused into one = Dilmun (Bahrain) vs. Dilmun (Nodite HQ) vs. Dalamatia